Mercari Fee Calculator

 Tips to Maximize Your Mercari Profit

-Before enabling Smart Pricing on any listing, calculate the minimum price at which you still make a profit after the 10% selling fee, 2.9% + $0.50 processing fee, and shipping costs.
-Set your Smart Pricing floor at that number, not below it.
-Many sellers set floor prices based on what they'd "accept" emotionally rather than on hard math — this leads to sales where you actually lose money after all fees are deducted.
+Before enabling Smart Pricing on any listing, calculate the minimum price at which you still make a profit: your floor should be at least (cost of goods + shipping or label cost + desired profit) ÷ 0.90, since Mercari keeps 10% of the sale.
+Remember the 10% also applies to buyer-paid shipping, so a low item price with high buyer-paid shipping doesn't dodge the fee.
+Many sellers set floor prices based on what they'd "accept" emotionally rather than on hard math, which leads to sales where you actually lose money after fees and shipping.

 Frequently Asked Questions